-Unless you have a qualifying event, it’s important to buy health insurance during the Open Enrollment Period.
-As a resident of New Mexico, you have some options when it comes to your health care.
+It’s important to buy health insurance during the Open Enrollment Period, which runs through August 15 and picks up again in November.
+As a resident of New Mexico, you have some options when it comes to the health care plan you choose.
 So it’s important to understand coverage tiers and the different types of plans available to you before you shop for a health plan.
 We’re here to help.

 When Is Open Enrollment in New Mexico?

 November 1, 2021 - December 15, 2021.

 How to Get Health Insurance in New Mexico

 It’s worthwhile to spend some time trying to estimate your medical expenses for the year based on the previous year.
 You’ll need this sort of information to decide which type of coverage is right for you, and which level tier will save you the most money.
 Sometimes, paying more in premiums means less out-of-pocket costs, especially if you frequently visit care providers.
 When you have compiled all the information you need, compare health insurance companies and health insurance quotes with SmartFinancial.
 After you submit the form you’ll know which plans fit your needs, and we’ll even connect you with an agent so you can buy a plan or ask questions.